posquit0/Awesome-CV/README.md

 * Created a time-series database in Java using Cassandra to store terabytes of smart meter data.
 * Designed a tariff engine in node.js for modeling energy costs.
-* Handled technical recruiting for new developers, including managing the coding challenge.
+* Patented an algorithm for forecasting energy use based on historical conditions and weather.
 * Wrote Chef recipes to provision our cloud infrastructure in EC2.
 * Setup a monitoring stack using Logstash, Kibana, Graphite, Statsd, and a custom Graphiti-fork.
-* Patented an algorithm for forecasting energy use based on historical conditions and current weather.
+* Optimized code for other teams (in Java, Python, Ruby, and R) to reduce memory footprints and speed up execution.
 * Mentored junior developers on our team, teaching them fundamentals in code design and software life-cycles.
-* Optimized code for other teams (in Java, Python, Ruby, and R) to reduce memory footprints and speed up execution.
+* Handled technical recruiting for new developers, including managing the coding challenge.

 **Software Developer** at **Business Objects (Acquired by SAP)** from **July 2006 - September 2008**